-December 31,
+December 31, ,

-2022 2021
+2023 2022

-(in tho usands)
+(in thousands))

-Loss before income taxes \$ (13,868) \$ (10,440)
+Loss before income taxes \$ (16,078) \$ (13,868)

-Tax (benefit) at statutory tax rate (2,912) (2,193)
+Tax (benefit) at statutory tax rate (3,376) (2,912)

 Effects of:

-Exclusion of incentive stock option expense 80 73
+Exclusion of incentive stock option expense 74 80

-R&D tax credits 844 (451)
+R&D tax credits (2,261) 844

-Increase (decrease) in valuation allowance 98 2,648
+Increase in valuation allowance 5,031 98

+FMV of warrants 57

 Section 382 limit - NOL 1,890

-Other (77)
+Other 475

 Provision for income taxes \$ \$

-As of December 31, 2022, the Company had no unrecognized income tax benefits.
+As of December 31, 2023, the Company had no unrecognized income tax benefits.
 The Company's policy for classifying interest and penalties associated with unrecognized income tax benefits is to include such items as tax expense.
-No interest or penalties have been recorded as of the year ended December 31, 2022, and no interest or penalties have been accrued as of December 31, 2022 and 2021, respectively.
+No interest or penalties have been recorded as of the year ended December 31, 2023, and no interest or penalties have been accrued as of December 31, 2023 and 2022, respectively.

-The Company's open years for Internal Revenue Service (IRS) examination purposes due to normal statute of limitation are 2019, 2020 and 2021.
+The Company's open years for Internal Revenue Service (IRS) examination purposes due to normal statute of limitation are 2020, 2021 and 2022.
 However, since the Company has operating loss carryforwards, the IRS has the ability to make adjustments to items that originate in a year otherwise barred by the statute of limitations under Section 6501 of the IRC of 1986, as amended, in order to redetermine tax for an open year to which those items are carried.
 Therefore, in a year in which a net operating loss deduction was claimed, the IRS may examine the year in which the net operating loss was generated and adjust it accordingly for purposes of assessing additional tax in the year the net operating loss was claimed.
 The Company is not currently under examination by the IRS or any other taxing authorities.